Providing education opportunities for the community

 And we supplement one school’s hot lunch program monthly with fresh fruits and vegetables to help feed children who may not receive adequate nutrition at home.
 In addition, the parents and staff of that elementary school grow and harvest vegetables year round in one of our large greenhouses for use in their lunch program.

-Every summer, Border Partners sponsors a summer school for ages 5-12 since there are no other summer programs for children in town.
-The Promotoras group plans activities and finds volunteers for the two week session.
-Emphasis is on health education, physical activities and the arts!
+Every summer, Border Partners sponsors a summer school for children ages 5-12.
+We began this work because there are no other children’s summer programs in town.
+Our Promotoras (local health promoters) plan activities and find volunteers for the two week session.
+Emphasis is on health education, physical activities and the arts.

-In March of 2016, our gardening educators began, with the help of many parent volunteers, building school gardens at the Ramon Espinoza and the Ignacio Zaragoza Primary School.
-These schools share a building and grounds so the gardens are adjacent.
-Seeds were planted in April with students’ help.
-Now our staff are teaching regular classes for students on nutrition, encouraging them to try more vegetables and understand how important it is to eat them!
+In March 2016, our gardening educators began, with the help of many parent volunteers, building school gardens at the Ramon Espinoza and the Ignacio Zaragoza Primary School.
+Because these two schools share a building and grounds, the gardens are adjacent.
+Students help with vegetable production.
+Now our staff are teaching regular classes for students on nutrition, encouraging them to try more vegetables and understand how important it is to eat them.

 Supporting library services